Liam Lawson: 2026: New regulations

+Lawson has returned to Red Bull Racing for the Dutch Grand Prix replacing Hadjar who broke his wrist during the summer break.
+He finished eleventh in the sprint race, and seventh in the main race after incurring a ten-second penalty for ignoring yellow flags.
+He remained with Red Bull Racing for the Italian Grand Prix, where he finished fourteenth after being impeded during qualifying, and for the Spanish Grand Prix, where he finished in sixth.

 Other racing

-Deutsche Tourenwagen Masters
+Deutsche Tourenwagen Masters (2021)

-Lawson competed in the 2021 DTM, driving a Red Bull-sponsored Ferrari for the AF Corse team alongside F1 reserve driver Alex Albon.
-He was taking part in the DTM concurrently with his first Formula 2 season.

-On 19 June 2021, Lawson won the opening race of the 2021 DTM in Monza, becoming the youngest-ever race winner in the series.
-After a spin in the second Monza race cost him a points finish, he finished second in both races at the Lausitzring in the next round, where he was leading the second race until a problem in the pits cost him a win.
+Lawson competed in the Deutsche Tourenwagen Masters (DTM) in 2021, driving a Red Bull-sponsored Ferrari 488 GT3 for AF Corse alongside Formula One reserve driver Alex Albon.
+He competed in the championship concurrently with his rookie Formula 2 campaign.
+Lawson made an immediate impact on his debut in Monza, winning the opening race.
+In doing so, he became the youngest-ever race winner in the DTM history.
+After a spin in the second Monza race costed him a points finish, he finished second in both races at the Lausitzring, leading the second race before losing the win due to an issue during his pit stop.
+Following a challenging mid-season run in which he failed to score points in three of the next four races, Lawson returned to winning form at the Red Bull Ring.
+He secured his first pole position and later converted into his second victory during the opening race.
+The following day, Lawson claimed another win after starting second, strengthening his title challenge.

-After failing to score points in three of the four races in the next two rounds, he got his second victory in the DTM on 4 September 2021 in the first race of the fifth round at the Red Bull Ring, which also marked the first time he started a DTM race from pole position.
-The following day, he went on to claim his third victory in the DTM by winning the second race at the Red Bull Ring after starting from second position.

-After four podium finishes and a fourth-place finish in the next five races, Lawson qualified on pole position for the final race of the season at the Norisring.
-Prior to the start of the race, he was leading the drivers' championship by 19 points ahead of Kelvin van der Linde in second and 22 points ahead of Maximilian Götz in third, respectively.
-However, Lawson's car was damaged in a first-lap collision with van der Linde, which left him lapping 20 seconds off the pace after re-joining the race.
-Towards the end of the race, Mercedes gave team orders to Lucas Auer, who dominated the race, and Philip Ellis to allow Götz to claim the lead and secure his third win of the season, which put him three points ahead of Lawson in the final standings for the drivers' championship.
-After the race, Lawson was visibly disappointed with his second-place finish in the drivers' championship.
-He said he was "pushed off" by van der Linde and called the South African "the dirtiest guy [he's] ever raced against."
-Van der Linde was given a five-second penalty for the manoeuvre, prior to receiving a puncture in another battle with Götz in the closing stages of the race.
-He also stated that he no longer intended to remain in the series.
+Lawson continued to score consistently in the latter stages of the season, recording four podium finishes and a fourth-place finish over the next five races, Heading into the final race at the Norisring, he qualified on pole position and led the drivers' championship by 19 points over Kelvin van der Linde, with Maximilian Götz a further three points adrift of van der Linde.
+However, Lawson's championship unravelled at the start when contact with van der Linde on the opening lap damaged his car, which left him lapping significantly off the pace after rejoining.
+Furthermore, Mercedes team orders to Lucas Auer and Philip Ellis enabled Götz to move into the lead and secure the victory, putting him three points ahead of Lawson.
+Van der Linde was later given a five-second penalty for his involvement in the opening-lap incident.
+Lawson finished the season runner-up in the drivers' championship.
+Following the conclusion of the campaign, he expressed his dissatisfaction of the title outcome, stating that van der Linde was "the dirtiest guy [he's] ever raced against."
+Lawson also stated that he no longer intended to remain in the series.